No sweat: Woods changes shirt and game to stay in mix at PGA

 “Just tried to keep chipping away at it,” Woods said.
 “Just keep hanging in there.”

-Three weeks ago at Carnoustie, Woods was five shots behin, in a tie for 32nd, after the first day.
-He held the lead on the back nine Sunday before finishing three back, in a tie for sixth.
+Three weeks ago at Carnoustie, Woods was five shots behind, in a tie for 32nd, after the first day.
+He held the lead Sunday before finishing three back, in a tie for sixth.

 The quick turnaround between majors, to say nothing of the steamy weather in St. Louis — temperatures in the mid-80s — will make this a test of both golf and conditioning for everyone in the field.